FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: FaIRGP

 which admits the local pattern scaling temperature response for its mean, and a locally scaled covariance.

-As for the global response, this local prior can be updated with local temperature observations to obtain a posterior temperature response at spatial location $x$.
-This allows FaIRGP to learn from data how to deviate from a fixed spatial pattern in order to better account for observations.
+As for the global response, this local prior can be updated with local temperature data to obtain a posterior temperature response at spatial location $x$.
+This gives FaIRGP the flexibility to learn from data how to deviate from a fixed spatial pattern, in order to better account for climate model simulated data.